Disaster Recovery Services

 Home Bank LA Home Kit Application

-Survivors of the recent LA wildfires can apply to receive a home kit of items such as furniture, kitchenware, bedding, cleaning supplies, hygiene products and other household products.
+Survivors of the recent LA wildfires can apply to receive a home kit of items such as furniture, kitchenware, bedding, cleaning supplies, hygiene products, and other household products.

 Habitat for Humanity Wildfire Victim Relief

 Survivors of the wildfires can apply for household items including a new mattress and a voucher for ReStore locations.
 Availability is limited.
-Visit Home Damage & Assistance Form to apply.

 MENTAL HEALTH RESOURCES